 If you are worried because problems you are having are preventing you from attending classes, delaying submission of course work or making it impossible to sit an exam, then you need to speak to your Student Support Officer in your academic school as soon as possible.
 We find that once a plan is in place to remedy the academic issues, emotional problems can feel a lot less intense.
 You might also want to think about the underlying reasons why you might be struggling to work effectively and also gain some practical strategies to help you re-engage with your work - seeing a counsellor can help with this, as well as attending one of our workshops.

 Seeing your doctor (GP)

-If your personal, emotional difficulties are having this kind of impact, it's important that your GP knows this as they are legally responsible for your well-being.
-If you are having problems sleeping or eating, or if you are unable to study, or socialise, a GP can support you to access NHS mental health services and can prescribe medication to help you get back on track.
-If you have not been attending lectures/seminars, missed coursework deadlines or feel unfit to sit exams your GP can provide documentary evidence to support extenuating circumstances, so it's important they know if you are struggling before things become too serious.
+If your emotional difficulties are having a serious impact on your functioning, it is important that your GP knows this, as they are their to support your emotional well-being as well as your physical health.
+For example, if you are having problems sleeping or eating, or if you are consistently unable to study or socialise, a GP can support you to access NHS mental health services and may prescribe medication to help you.
+If you have not been attending lectures/seminars, missed coursework deadlines or feel unfit to sit exams your GP can provide evidence to support extenuating circumstances, so it is important they know if you are struggling, before things become too serious.